James Forten School: History

 By 1854 Maria C. Hutton was serving as principal of the girls school.

 The school was eventually renamed for prominent African American businessman, abolitionist, and civil rights activist James Forten.
 It was located at Sixth Street and Lombard Street.
-Attendance declined after Bird's departure and the school struggled.

 In 1869 it was rebuilt and in 1897 the school was renovated and reopened as the James Forten Elementary Manual Training School.
 Manual training was taught at the school which saw increasing enrollment by immigrants.
 Many of the immigrants were Russian Jews.